0xPARC/0xparc-intro-book/easy/src/intro.typ

 using a general compiler rather than inventing an algorithm specific to SHA-256.
 ]

-This led 0xPARC to coin the term _programmable cryptography_ to differentiate this "second-generation" technology from "classical" cryptography that solve specific problems and/or involve specific functions.

 == Ideas in programmable cryptography

-Our work presents programmable cryptography through specific topics in (to the best of our ability) self-contained "easy pieces," imitating Richard Feynman's approach to wonderful physics exposition.
+Our work presents programmable cryptography through specific topics in several self-contained "easy pieces," imitating Richard Feynman's wonderful approach to physics exposition.
 We quickly preview them here.

 === 2PC: Two-party computation